Daughters of celebrities identical to their mothers: similar mother and daughter

 Zoe Kravitz and Lisa Bonet

-Zoe’s case is somewhat strange, and if you see her with her father, Lenny Kravitz, you could say that they are identical; however, when you see her with her mother, Lisa Bonet, you can also notice the great resemblance they have, who does she look more like?
+Zoe’s case is somewhat strange, and if you see her with her father, Lenny Kravitz, you could say that they are identical; however, seeing her next to her mother, Lisa Bonet, you can also notice the great resemblance they have, who does she look more like?

 Suri Cruise and Katie Holmes

 Barely a 15-year-old teenager, the striking resemblance between beautiful Suri and her mother, the talented Katie Holmes, is already evident.
-We have no doubt that when he grows older, his style and demeanor will also be identical.
+We have no doubt that when she grows older, her style and demeanor will also be identical.

 Rumer Willis and Demi Moore